Human: Ethnicity

-Human ethnic groups are a social category that identifies together as a group based on shared attributes that distinguish them from other groups.
+Human ethnic groups are a social category that identifies people together based on shared attributes that distinguish them from other groups.
 These can be a common set of traditions, ancestry, language, history, society, culture, nation, religion, or social treatment within their residing area.
 Ethnicity is separate from the concept of race, which is based on physical characteristics, although both are socially constructed.
 Assigning ethnicity to a certain population is complicated, as even within common ethnic designations there can be a diverse range of subgroups, and the makeup of these ethnic groups can change over time at both the collective and individual level.
 Also, there is no generally accepted definition of what constitutes an ethnic group.
 Ethnic groupings can play a powerful role in the social identity and solidarity of ethnopolitical units.
 This has been closely tied to the rise of the nation state as the predominant form of political organization in the 19th and 20th centuries.